 EUROEXPO Messe- und Kongress-GmbH, Munich

-Laudatio: Prof. Johannes Fottner, Chair of Material Handling Technology, Material Flow and Logistics, Technical University of Munich, Garching b.
-Munich
+Laudatio: Prof. Dr.-Ing.
+Johannes Fottner, Chair of Material Handling Technology, Material Flow and Logistics, Technical University of Munich, Garching near Munich

 Take part, when the winners of the following three prize categories of the Best Product award will be announced!